Scavelli, Pankratz Share Medal of Honor Bond

-Marcia Pankratz is in her second stint with the University of Michigan field hockey program, returning to the reigns as head coach on Jan.
+Marcia Pankratz is in her 16th overall season as head coach of the University of Michigan field hockey program -- and seventh year in her current second stint, returning to the reigns as head coach on Jan.
 15, 2009, after a brief hiatus from coaching.
 Pankratz previously served as the Wolverines' head coach for nine seasons (1996-2004) and led U-M to the 2001 NCAA title -- the first by a women's team in the history of Michigan athletics.

 Michigan's rise to prominence among intercollegiate field hockey's elite programs can be traced directly to Pankratz.
 After finishing sixth in the Big Ten during her first season as a head coach, she executed one of the greatest turnarounds in U-M sports history, leading the Wolverines to a 7-3 mark in the Big Ten to tie for the regular-season title in 1997.
 From 1997-2004, Michigan finished third or higher in the conference each season and snared five Big Ten regular-season crowns.
 U-M boasted undefeated (6-0) Big Ten records in both 2000 and 2002.
 U-M also advanced to the Big Ten Tournament championship game eight times, winning the playoff in 1999, 2000, 2004 and 2010.